-There is a couple of ways you can share Google Forms summary of responses.
+There is a couple of ways you can share Google Forms responses.
 You can collect the answers in Google Spreadsheet, make charts, and share them.
-Maybe insert the charts on google site to look more professional.
-But this will take a lot of time to do, so you can just give access to your Form, the option “Add collaborators”, and people can go to the responses tab and check the summary.
+Maybe insert the charts on a google site to look more professional.
+Anyway, this will take a lot of time to do, so you can just give access to your Form, the option “Add collaborators”, and people can go to the responses tab and check the summary.
 But, giving full access to your form is not a good idea.
-People can accidentally delete some answers, they can even mess up the whole form, trust me, it happened to me to many times.
+People can accidentally delete some answers, they can even mess up the whole form, trust me, it happened to me too many times.
 Once, it showed 4 different answers for a multiple choice question that has only 2 options, it was like somebody trying to mess with me.

-Anyway, there is an easier solution, you can share google forms summary of responses without giving access to the form, so you’ll be completely sure that nobody will mess it up.
+Anyway, there is an easier solution, you can share google forms responses without giving access to the form, so you’ll be completely sure that nobody will mess it up.
 You just need to edit the google form link and replace the “/edit” on the end of the link with “/viewanalytics”.
 Yes, it is that simple, but you must set the option “See summary charts and text responses” to enabled in Google Form Settings.

 If it’s still confusing for you, just follow the step by step instructions.